odoo/documentation/inventory/management/reporting/valuation_methods_continental.rst

        - 4
        - +2*€6
        - €32

+  For **Real Price** (FIFO, LIFO, FEFO, etc), the costing is further refined by the removal strategy set on the warehouse location or product's internal category.
+The default strategy is FIFO.
+  With such method, your inventory value is computed from the real cost of your stored products (cfr.
+Quantitative Valuation) and not from the cost price shown in the product form.
+Whenever you ship items, the cost price is reset to the cost of the last item(s) shipped.
+This cost price is used to value any product not received from a purchase order (e.g. inventory adjustments).

+  LIFO is not permitted outside the United States.

 Odoo allows any method.
 The default one is **Standard Price**.
 To change it, check **Use a 'Fixed', 'Real' or 'Average' price